 This style of names has exploded in popularity in recent years.
-Meagan Tulip, a blogger at Tulip Names and Nameberry contributor, believes that this uptick in unisex name popularity is because "modern parents are looking for new and innovative names" and because of a more engaged conversation about gender in our society.
+Meagan Tulip, a blogger at Tulip Names, believes that this uptick in unisex name popularity is because "modern parents are looking for new and innovative names" and because of a more engaged conversation about gender in our society.

-Sophie Kihm, who blogs about names over at S, My Name is Sophie, says unisex names reflect our times: "As gender roles are becoming less pronounced in society, unisex names are gaining in popularity.
+Sophie Kihm, who writes about names for Nameberry, says unisex names reflect our times: "As gender roles are becoming less pronounced in society, unisex names are gaining in popularity.
 Just as women can now be doctors and CEOs and men can be teachers and stay-at-home dads, so can we name our daughters Cameron and Sailor and our sons Skylar and Quinn."